Residential complex Sovremennyy kompleks v vostrebovannom rayone

 - select real estate for your budget and desires!

-JASMINE PARK is a new residential complex in the Oba area of Alanya.
+Lotus Garden Residence is a new luxury residential complex located in the developed Oba area, one of the most popular areas of Alanya, surrounded by nature, away from city noise and bustle.

-Both are one of the prestigious areas of Alanya.
-Here is the state clinic, many private clinics, supermarkets and shopping centers « Alanium », « Metro », « Kochtash » etc., banks, schools and kindergartens, parks, sports grounds.
+Near the complex there are kindergartens, schools and lyceums, a new hospital, pharmacy, farmers' market, shops and supermarkets, cafes and restaurants, football and basketball courts, an extensive walking area.

+Lotus Garden Residence consists of two residential blocks, 4 and 5 floors, located on a closed protected area of 2822 square meters. m.
+The total number of apartments – 26, their area – from 48 to 280 square meters. m.

 Infrastructure: